 Your journey to train to become a driving instructor begins here.
 The process consists of three key stages: ADI Part 1, ADI Part 2 and ADI Part 3.
-There is a test at the end of each stage, which is conducted by the DSA.
+There is a test at the end of each stage, which is conducted by the DVSA.
 Our training and support is designed to ensure your success in these tests and throughout your career as a driving instructor.

 About The Course